 It’s not simply that government monopolies attract mediocrities who don’t care about customers.
 It’s that even if a state-sanctioned monopoly wants to provide good service, the lack of competition provides an almost insurmountable barrier.
 We noted earlier, for instance, that learning is central to competition.
 When Apple showed that there was a market for tablets, many other companies noticed and created their own tablets.
 That doesn’t happen when government bars competition.
 There is no Apple Airport to show LAX [Los Angeles Airport] or LaGuardia [in New York City] how to make air travel more pleasant, safe, and efficient.

-So, according to these two authors, both of whom are government bigots and Randian Retards, since health care and public education are government monopolies in many countries, they “attract mediocrities who don’t care about their customers” – that is, their patients or students – and “even if a state-sanctioned monopoly wants to provide good service, the lack of competition provides an almost insurmountable barrier.”
+So, according to these two authors, both of whom are government bigots and Randian retards, since health care and public education are government monopolies in many countries, they “attract mediocrities who don’t care about their customers” – that is, their patients or students – and “even if a state-sanctioned monopoly wants to provide good service, the lack of competition provides an almost insurmountable barrier.”
 In other words, where there is no competition, there is no incentive for people to make improvements.
 But this view is very clearly wrong.
-Anyone who has lived in countries like Sweden, Finland, Australia, New Zealand, or Canada knows from personal experience that this is nothing more than capitalist nonsense and propaganda.
+Anyone who has lived in countries like Sweden, Finland, Australia, New Zealand, or Canada knows from personal experience that this is nothing more than free-market capitalist nonsense and propaganda.
 Doctors and teachers who care about their patients and students – and these comprise the majority of individuals in these countries who work in these professions – will seek to make improvements in the services they offer to their “customers.”
 The fact that, at the present time, Finland has one of the best systems of elementary school education in the world, a system that is financed and operated by the government, is clear evidence that the simplistic assumptions made by many economists about competition are wrong.
 In “The Due but Difficult Death of a Dangerous Dogma: The Folly of All Utopias,” we will see that the U.S. postal service was repeatedly improved by government employees until, by the 1870s, “American postal service was the largest and among the most efficient in the world.”
-To give another example, the many accomplishments of the NASA space program, which is run by a monopolistic government agency, should put to rest the silly and completely false laissez-faire belief that government programs and agencies are necessarily bad, inefficient, unproductive, useless, or corrupt.
+To give another example, the many accomplishments of the NASA space program, which is run by a monopolistic government agency, should put to rest the silly and completely false laissez-faire belief that government programs and agencies are necessarily bad, inefficient, useless, unproductive, or corrupt.